SCOUTLOOK '23 AUGUST 13 TO 19, 2023

 A:

-The Alloway Wilderness Reserve (previously known as Camp Alloway) is a 48 hectar (118 acres) site along the south shores of Big Whiteshell Lake.
-Scouts Canada was granted use of this land in the Whiteshell Forest Reserve by His Honour Lieutenant-Governor John Stewart McDiarmid n 1959.
+The Alloway Wilderness Reserve (also known as Camp Alloway) is an isolated 48 hectar (118 acres) site along the south shores of Big Whiteshell Lake.
+Scouts Canada was granted use of this land in the Whiteshell Forest Reserve by His Honour Lieutenant-Governor John Stewart McDiarmid in 1959.

 (Back to FAQ)